doingandlearning/python-august-2025/readme.md

 ### 7. Further Functions

-- Recursion and higher-order functions
+- Understanding and using list comprehensions
-- Decorators and closures
+- A concise way to create lists
 - Practical examples and use cases

 ### 8. Classes and Object-Oriented Programming